-Here is the major difference between the two: QUIET is more of a journalistic treatise which painstakingly examines the origins of how our present-day world became more celebratory of extroverted personality styles, while shedding light on some fascinating well-known introverts throughout history, along with their struggles as well as their triumphs.
-The HSP book is based on the long-term and methodical research of a psychologist (Dr. Elaine Aron) who formulated her own prototype of personality style which she dubbed “the highly sensitive personality”.
-Her book helps you figure out if you are an HSP yourself and gives invaluable support for this personality type and hands-on tools on how to thrive as an introvert living in a predominantly extroverted world.
+QUIET is a journalistic treatise which painstakingly examines the origins of how our present-day world became more celebratory of extroverted personality styles, while shedding light on some fascinating well-known introverts throughout history, along with their struggles as well as their triumphs.

 What struck me profoundly in QUIET was the explanation that there are many types of introverts with incredibly confusing combinations.
-Before I read this, I was myself confused about my own personality and that of many of my clients who were technically introverts (or HSPs), but also displayed more extroverted behaviors on occasion or within certain situations.
-What QUIET helped me sort out is that just as with hair colour (endless variations), personality or temperament is also much more of a continuum, rather than an extreme of either introversion or extroversion.
+Before I read this, I was myself confused about my own personality and that of many of my clients who were technically introverts, but also displayed more extroverted behaviours on occasion or within certain situations.
+What QUIET helped me sort out is that just as with hair colour (endless variations), personality is also much more of a continuum, rather than an extreme of either introversion or extroversion.
 When you think about it, this makes perfect sense considering how varied and complex humans are in the first place.
 Why should personality be any different?

-What they don’t know however is that while I do these things from time to time, it is incredibly painful for me and causes me weeks or even months of dread and anxiety leading up to it.
-That’s why I keep such events to a minimum- I’m much happier and at ease when I’m hidden away in my office seeing clients one at a time or quietly tapping away at the keyboard of my computer in solitude.
+What they don’t know however is that while I do these things regularly, it is incredibly painful for me and causes me a lot of dread and anxiety leading up to it.
+That’s why I keep these ‘exposure therapy’ events to a minimum- I’m much happier and at ease when I’m hidden away in my office seeing clients one at a time or quietly tapping away at the keyboard of my computer in solitude.
 Also, I need a lot of alone time to ponder and decompress and to find my equilibrium after a long day of talking with others.